File

 pulse 52 Remove

-wakes up 5:00 AM Remove
+wakes up at 5:00 AM Remove

-wife Dr. Christine Grady Remove
+Dr. Christine Grady Remove

-social support system Remove
+wife / social support Remove

 hydration / drinking water Remove